alaeddine-fredj/alaeddine-fredj/README.md

-- 👋 Hi, I’m @alaeddine-fredj
+- 👋 Hi, I’m @alaeddine-fredj.
-- 👀 I’m interested in Data Science and Business Intelligence
+- 👀 I’m interested in Data Science and Business Intelligence.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Business Analytics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to data analysis and business intelligence.
-- 📫 How to reach me ...
+- 📫 You can reach me through email at alafredj8@gmail.com or connect with me on LinkedIn at www.linkedin.com/in/ala-eddine-fredj/.

 <!---
 alaeddine-fredj/alaeddine-fredj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.